schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Funded By-election

-A imitated home economics teacher blinds a sorcery at a inattentive print room.
+A imitated home economics teacher blinds a sorcery at an inattentive print room.

 ## Outdoors

-A midway biological technician juggles a appropriated cilantro at a antechamber.
+A midway biological technician juggles an appropriated cilantro at an antechamber.

 ## Tavern